Reexamining constraints on neutron star properties from perturbative QCD: the number density constraint

 It crosses \cref{eq:nLmax} at $\mu_C$ given by \cref{eq:muC}, above which it is replaced by

-The $n_\mathrm{max}$ bound is also shown \cref{fig:nconstraint} and appears in the upper regions.
-It suggests the maximally soft NS EOSs are incompatible with PQCD predictions with $X=1$, and the problem starts early on at $n_\ceft$ where the first-order phase transitions take place.
+The $n_\mathrm{max}$ bound is also shown \cref{fig:nconstraint} and appears in the upper region.
+It suggests the maximally soft NS EOSs are incompatible with pQCD predictions assuming $X=1$, and the tension surfaces early on at $n_\ceft$ where first-order phase transitions take place.
 On one hand, identifying the earliest violation of \cref{eq:pminbound} is a strength of $n_\mathrm{max}$.
 On the other hand, for an intuitive view of the non-perturbative effects required to satisfy \cref{eq:pminbound} (or equivalently the $n_\mathrm{max}$ bound), \cref{fig:dpmin,fig:dpmin_n3lo} are better suited.